aosabook/500lines/dagoba/chapter.md

 #### Vertex

-Most of the pipetypes we will meet take gremlins as their input, but this special pipetype generates new ones.
-Given a vertex id it will create a new gremlin on that vertex, if it exists.

-You can also give it a query, and it will find all matching vertices.
-It creates one new gremlin at a time until it's worked through all of them.
+Most pipetypes we meet will take a gremlin and produce more gremlins, but this particular pipetype generates gremlins from just a string.
+Given an vertex id it returns a single new gremlin.
+Given a query it will find all matching vertices, and yield one new gremlin at a time until it's worked through them.

 ```javascript
 Dagoba.addPipetype('vertex', function(graph, args, gremlin, state) {